|Nutritional Guidelines (per serving)|

 Ladoo, or sometimes spelled laddo or laddu, is the Indian word for any ball-shaped sweet.
 Ladoo is made with all sorts of ingredients from fruits and vegetables to grains and legumes!
 This particular dessert is especially popular during winter months as sesame is thought to have heating properties.
 Here's how you make til ke ladoo.

-- Dry roast the sesame seeds in a flat pan on medium heat.
-Do this till they are a very pale golden color and aromatic.
+Dry roast the sesame seeds in a flat pan on medium heat.
+Do this until they are a very pale golden color and aromatic.